khalilullahalfaath/khalilullahalfaath/README.md

 ### Hi there 👋

-I am a passionate developer currently focusing on Artificial Intelligence and Software Engineering.
+I am a passionate developer currently focusing on Artificial Intelligence and Software Engineering specially Backend Development.
 I believe in the power of technology to solve complex problems and make the world a better place. <br>
 Feel free to reach out if you have any questions or just want to say hi.
 Let's connect and make amazing things together! <br>
 <br>
 📫 How to reach me: khalilullah.alfaath@gmail.com